jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 ExpressionEvaluator.GetValue(tesla, "Name = #newName", vars));
 ```

 You can also use the dictionary as a place to store values of the object as they are evaluated inside the expression.
-For example to change Tesla's first name back again and keep the old value;
+For example to change Tesla's first name back again and keep the old value:

 ``` csharp
 ExpressionEvaluator.GetValue(tesla, "{ #oldName = Name; Name = 'Nikola Tesla' }", vars);
 String oldName = (String)vars["oldName"]; // Mike Tesla
 ```

 Variable names can also be used inside indexers or maps instead of literal values.
-For example;
+For example:

 ``` csharp
 vars["prez"] = "president";